-Deductions/contributions for Social Security, the Temporary/Part-Time Employees' Retirement Plan, and the California Public Employee Retirement System (CalPERS) generally depend on the number of hours a Temporary Assistant works in the fiscal year.
+Deductions/contributions for Social Security, Temporary/Part-Time the Employees' Retirement Plan, and the California Public Employee Retirement System (CalPERS) generally depend on the number of hours a Temporary Assistant works in the fiscal year.
 For the first 1,000 hours of work in a fiscal year, the employee is enrolled in and contributes to the County Temporary/Part-Time Employees' Retirement Plan, which is a 401(a) defined benefit pension plan.
 The County also contributes to the 401(a) on behalf of the employee.
 During this time neither the employee nor the County pays into Social Security, and the employee is not enrolled in CalPERS.
 After 1,000 hours of work in any fiscal year, the employee and County stop contributing to the 401(a) and begin to pay into Social Security.
 The employee is also enrolled in CalPERS and begins to make contributions.
+The CalPERS percentage is subject to change based on the CalPERS actuarial valuation for the PEPRA employee contribution rate.
 For the percentage of pay contributed/deducted, see the table below: